blargoner/jshue/README.md

 jsHue is a simple JavaScript wrapper library for the Philips Hue API with a sane object interface and without unnecessary dependencies.
-It is primarily intended for use in modern web browsers supporting XHR and JSON, but with injection of suitable dependencies it could also be used in other environments like Node.js.
+It is primarily intended for use in modern web browsers, but with injection of suitable dependencies it could also be used in other environments.

 The following Hue APIs are supported:
 - Bridge discovery